" Deadlight holiday

 I have every CD they have ever released >:3 (except like, their extremely early demo ones I guess but those don't count!!)

-Nothing and Nowhere is the first album by The Birthday Massacre.
+Nothing and Nowhere is the first studio album by The Birthday Massacre.
+It was originally released in 2002, but was rereleased in 2004 with new album artwork.

 " Blood runs cold beyond the violet prison